 You're at the annual family reunion and you notice that less than half the people there are related to each other—some are your husband's children from a previous marriage, or they're your children from a previous marriage.
 As for the parents at the reunion, they've remarried too.
 Your father passed away several years ago, and your mother recently remarried.
 As a result, your four new stepsiblings are in attendance as well.

 If this sounds like your family, welcome to the new form of family life.
 Blended families now outnumber traditional families, according to the U.S. Census Bureau.1 Rising divorce rates aren't the only reason—our longer life spans mean that many more people are outliving their spouse and remarrying.

 A blended family can make estate planning more complicated.
 For example, you may want to leave different inheritances to biological children than you would to stepchildren, or to protect your biological family's inheritance in the event your spouse remarries.

 A solid estate plan can help you prepare for these or other scenarios.
-"With so many kinds of blended families, it makes sense to put in place a plan that directs your assets to the people you choose, rather than possibly to someone you don’t know or don't necessarily want as a recipient," says Christin Haley, director of estate planning with Fidelity Investments.
+"With so many kinds of blended families, it makes sense to put in place a plan that directs your assets to the people you choose, rather than possibly to someone you don’t know or don't necessarily want as a recipient," says Christin Haley, vice president, personal trust administration with Fidelity Investments.

 Blended families without an estate plan may run the risk of scenarios like the following:

 - An ex-spouse inherits the former spouse’s bank accounts, home, or retirement assets, even though the former spouse has willed them to his children.

 - One child inherits the family home, even though the home was promised to another child.

 - A spouse dies before his new wife and leaves his estate to her; when she dies, she leaves the assets to her children, not to his.

 As you sit down with your financial and estate planning advisors, consider: